• Skip to primary navigation

 This small batch recipe for a single cinnamon roll uses minimal ingredients to make one epically tasty treat.
 If you're looking for an ooey gooey, warm and sugary, single cinnamon roll with a pillowy soft center, you're in the right place.

-This small batch cinnamon roll is perfect for satisfying those cinnamon roll cravings when you're running low on certain ingredients.
+This small batch cinnamon roll is a wonderful addition to your favorite breakfast and brunch recipes — perfect for satisfying those cinnamon roll cravings when you're running low on certain ingredients.

-I originally developed this recipe early in the pandemic when grocery shortages made it hard to find a lot of crucial baking ingredients.
+I originally developed this mini cinnamon roll recipe early in the pandemic when grocery shortages made it hard to find a lot of crucial baking ingredients.

-Just because this recipe makes one single cinnamon roll doesn't necessarily mean it's a cinnamon roll for one person (though it absolutely can be!).
+But just because this recipe makes one single cinnamon roll doesn't necessarily mean it's a cinnamon roll for one (though it absolutely can be!).
 I've shared one of these small batch cinnamon rolls with as many as 6 people!

-If you're looking for other small batch recipes, check out my small batch loaf pan focaccia, my mini tahini carrot cake, and my one avocado guacamole!
+If you're looking for other small batch recipes, check out my small batch baguette, my small batch ciabatta, and my small batch focaccia!

 Jump to: